-How can any business go through a 2021 planning process when there is so much uncertainty due to the ongoing pandemic, economic crisis and BREXIT ?
+How can any business go through a 2023 planning process when there is so much uncertainty due to the ongoing Ukraine war, economic crisis, climate change, etc ?
 It may be tempting for some business leaders to delay planning.
-The temptation is understandable; nobody wants to waste time creating a detailed annual plan that will have to be scrapped in quarter 1, which happened to many businesses in 2020.
+The temptation is understandable; nobody wants to waste time creating a detailed annual plan that will have to be scrapped in quarter 1.

-However, as I have previously written, your team is seeking confirmation of a direction.
-Everyone in your business is going to be working on something at the start of 2021, and without strategic clarity from you, how can they be confident they are working on the right things?
+However, your team is seeking confirmation of a direction.
+Everyone in your business is going to be working on something at the start of 2023, and without strategic clarity from you, how can they be confident they are working on the right things?
 Your job as a leader is to provide direction and help your team see how their work connects to the business’s goals.
 In uncertain times, providing a vision for the business and giving strategic clarity is even more important to your team.

 Talk to Customers